CITYCOLLLEGE-WebProgramming/coursework-submission-group-2/README.md

-In order to run the code you need to cd ....\coursework-submission-group-2\marketplace\src and then just type node server.js
+In order to run the code you need to cd ....\coursework-submission-group-2\marketplace\src type npm install and then just type node server.js

 All the Database in open access in order in case if you run it you can have access